5 Career Suggestions For Persons Unemployed and Over 50

 3) Become A Baker

-You may have a family chocolate cake, jelly cake, or apple pie recipe that’s worth a mint.
+You may have a family recipe for a chocolate cake, jelly cake, or apple pie that’s worth a mint.
 Why not become a baker?
 You can sell slices of the baked goods at the local community marketplace.
 In addition to securing orders for cakes and pies there.
 Who knows – you might end up supplying desserts to some catering companies.